-The analysis I pursue in this paper is based on the idea that global public health initiatives (GHIs) are largely discursive in nature, both in policy and practice, and that more discoursebased work is needed to help uncover the workings of these initiatives in order to critique and transform both policy and practice.
+The analysis I pursue in this paper is based on the idea that global public health initiatives (GHIs) are largely discursive in nature, both in policy and practice, and that more discourse-based work is needed to help uncover the workings of these initiatives in order to critique and transform both policy and practice.
 In reviewing the social science literature on NGOs and GHIs, Doyle and Patel (2008) describe the research that does exist as superficial, concentrating on variables that are easy to measure, such as attendance at meetings, number of condoms distributed, or number of workshops organized.
-Doyle and Patel (2008:1936) call for more studies on "the content, mode-of-delivery, and effectiveness" of interventions as a way forward.
-Hence, the key goal of the study is to assess how health education efforts that seek to redress inequality and improve the contexts for providing healthcare are faring.
+Doyle and Patel (2008: 1936) call for more studies on "the content, mode-of-delivery, and effectiveness" of interventions as a way forward.
+Hence, through a case study, the key goal of this article is to assess how health education efforts that seek to redress inequality and improve the contexts for providing healthcare are faring.

-2. Discourses and knowledge systems about HIV in the Global South
+2 Discourses and knowledge systems about HIV in the global south

-Despite the high prevalence of HIV in the Global South, discourse-based research in contexts such as sub-Saharan Africa is a recent development.
-Applied linguists have begun to turn their attention to HIV/AIDS in these contexts, focusing specifically on the creation of knowledge as it is constructed in language and multimodal semiotic systems (Higgins & Norton 2010), and on tensions and conflicts that can be traced to divergent epistemologies and different modes of sharing knowledge.
-For example, in both Burkina Faso (Drescher 2007) and Tanzania (Author, 2010a), it was found that local norms and cultural beliefs about HIV were often disparaged by peer educators at the expense of promoting WHO-sanctioned life skills, thus causing target audiences to take on a skeptical attitude toward the prevention messages.
+Despite the high prevalence of HIV in the Global South, language-related research in contexts such as sub-Saharan Africa is a recent development.
+Applied linguists have only recently turned their attention to HIV/AIDS in these contexts, focusing specifically on the creation of knowledge as it is constructed in language and multimodal semiotic systems (Higgins and Norton 2010), and on tensions and conflicts that can be traced to divergent epistemologies and different modes of sharing knowledge.
+For example, in both Burkina Faso (Drescher 2007) and Tanzania (Higgins 2010a), it was found that local norms and cultural beliefs about HIV were often disparaged by peer educators at the expense of promoting WHO-sanctioned life skills, thus causing target audiences to take on a skeptical attitude toward the prevention messages.
 On the other hand, in Uganda, Norton and Mutonyi (2007) found that performances about sex, risk, and disease in school-based HIV/AIDS youth clubs gave students a platform for discussing stigmatized and taboo topics more openly.
-Black (2012, 2013) examines how an all HIV-positive Zulu choir in South Africa used different types of joking mechanisms, scientific terminology, and English-infused isiZulu to confront stigma and assert a positive attitude toward living with the disease in the context of stigma.
+In South Africa, Black (2012, 2013) examined how an all HIV-positive Zulu choir used different types of joking mechanisms, scientific terminology, and Englishinfused isiZulu to confront stigma and assert a positive attitude toward living with the disease in the context of stigma.

 While healers are not necessarily stigmatized for their professions, they are clearly second-class citizens with respect to biomedical doctors in terms of their education and forms of treatment for HIV.
-Author (2014) found that in NGO-sponsored educational events that included healers, biomedicine was consistently privileged, and indigenous perspectives were downgraded and even ignored.
-Though opportunities arose multiple times for workshop facilitators to draw on the knowledge of healers and relate it to the official curriculum, these opportunities were either bypassed or allowed to fizzle out.
-This study raises the question of what can happen in a context where knowledge sharing and equity are explicit institutional goals, and where differing worldviews on health are not just acknowledged but also valued in official ways.
+Higgins (2014) found that in NGO-sponsored educational events that included healers, biomedicine was consistently privileged, and indigenous and homeopathic perspectives were downgraded and even ignored.
+Though opportunities arose multiple times for workshop facilitators at an HIV/AIDS education seminar to draw on the knowledge of healers and relate it to the official curriculum, these opportunities were either bypassed or allowed to fizzle out.
+This study raises the question of what can happen in a context where knowledge sharing and equality are explicit institutional goals, and where differing worldviews on health are not just acknowledged but also valued in official ways.

-3. Analytical framework
+3 Analytical framework